 King of Pentacles

-The Queen of Pentacles represents inner expertise in material wealth and how to use it, but the next card has outer expertise; all the wealth in the world belongs to him.
+The Queen of Pentacles represents inner expertise in material wealth and how to use it.
+The King possesses outer expertise: all the wealth in the world belongs to him.

 The King of Pentacles is the King of the element of Earth.
 All sustenance is rooted in the ground.
-The sun may shed life giving light upon us but without the soil, we cannot grow anything.
+The sun may shed life giving light upon us but without the soil, we grow nothing.

 We spend our time above the earth and may serve various royalty and governments we consider rich, but our time above the earth is brief when considered against the eternity that we serve in the underworld under our final King.
 It is this fact that makes him the wealthiest king of all.